devops-practices-works/work-development/README.md

 # product-development
-it s consist of product development scripts
+it s consist of product development scripts team1 people will work on this brankc for development